MicrosoftDocs/fabric-docs/docs/governance/data-loss-prevention-overview.md

 * DLP policies for Fabric apply only on data in Lakehouse Tables/ folder stored in Delta format.

-* DLP policies for Fabric support all the primitive Delta types except timestamp_ntz.
+* DLP policies for Fabric support all the primitive Delta types except *timestamp_ntz*.

 * DLP policies for Fabric aren't supported for the following Delta Parquet data types:
     * Binary, timestamp_ntz, Struct, Array, List, Map, Json, Enum, Interval, Void.
     * Data encoded with RLE and Bit_RLE.
-    * Data with LZ4, Zstd and Gzip compression codecs.
+    * Data with LZ4, Zstd, and Gzip compression codecs.

 * [Exact data match (EDM) classifiers](/microsoft-365/compliance/sit-learn-about-exact-data-match-based-sits) and [trainable classifiers](/microsoft-365/compliance/classifier-learn-about) aren't supported by DLP for Fabric.
 If you select an EDM or trainable classifier in the condition of a policy, the policy will yield no results even if the semantic model or lakehouse does in fact contain data that satisfies the EDM or trainable classifier.
 Other classifiers specified in the policy will return results, if any.

 * DLP policies for Fabric aren't supported in the China North region.
 See [How to find the default region for your organization](../admin/service-admin-where-is-my-tenant-located.md#how-to-find-the-default-region-for-your-organization) to learn how to find your organization's default data region.

-* Azure capacities are not supported for DLP in Fabric in the following clusters:
+* Azure capacities aren't supported for DLP in Fabric in the following clusters:
     * WUS3
     * WUS2
     * SCUS

-* Onbording a new tenant to DLP can take a few hours, depending on the number of supported workspaces that are being onboarded.
+* Onboarding a new tenant to DLP can take a few hours, depending on the number of supported workspaces that are being onboarded.

 ## Licensing and permissions

 ### SKU/subscriptions licensing

-Before you get started with DLP for Power BI [SHOULD THIS BE FABRIC???], you should confirm your [Microsoft 365 subscription](https://www.microsoft.com/microsoft-365/compare-microsoft-365-enterprise-plans?rtc=1).
+Before you get started with DLP for Fabric, you should confirm your [Microsoft 365 subscription](https://www.microsoft.com/microsoft-365/compare-microsoft-365-enterprise-plans?rtc=1).
 The admin account that sets up the DLP rules must be assigned one of the following licenses:

 * Microsoft 365 E5
 * Microsoft 365 E5 Compliance